siheming/mspypeline/doc/source/package_config.rst

     | Any desired pathway and GO analysis protein file can be manually provided to the ``mspypeline`` by the user.
 The
       file simply has to:
     | 1. follow the *one-column-txt-format* that can be seen in the exemplary files listed below,
+    | 2. store the file on one of these two locations:
+         - saved in a *pathways* and *go_terms* dir where the experiment data is stored
-    | 2. be saved in the *.../mspypeline/config/pathway or go_term* directory, where all the other files are stored.
+         - saved in the *.../mspypeline/config/pathway or go_term* directory, where all the other files are stored.
+           (files saved here are available for all experiments)

 .. attention::
     * All pathway and GO analysis protein files provided here are based on the **HUMAN** proteome.